 Each year, Saint Michael’s College chooses a common text to be read and discussed by the incoming class of new students.
 All first-year students are asked to read the book over the summer prior to arriving on campus.
 A panel discussion of the book is held during Orientation in late August, and each First-Year Seminar discusses the book at the start of the fall and spring semesters.

-As part of the Common Text, your first-year seminar instructor will ask you to write a response to the text; you should watch your SMC email and home postal mail in early August for your summer writing assignment, due the first week of classes.
-(Students in spring seminars will get their letters over the winter break, but should still read the book over the summer.)
+Students will be asked to write a response to the Common Text.
+Check your SMC email in early August for your summer writing assignment.
+It will be sent by your First-Year Seminar instructor and will be due the first week of classes.
+(Note: Students in spring seminars will get their assignment over the winter break between semesters, but they should still read the book over the summer.)

-Additionally, essays by three faculty responding to the book will be posted on the SMC portal by the end of July.
+Three essays by faculty responding to the book will also be posted on the SMC portal by the end of July.
 You will receive an email informing you when they are available.
-During Fall Orientation, you’ll participate in a panel discussion with these faculty, so your instructor will likely ask you to also read their essays and perhaps incorporate responses to them into your own essay.
+Your FYS instructor will expect you to have read the essays and may ask you to incorporate responses to them into your own essay about the book.